RemiDesgrange/nivo/README.md

 * `cd api`
 * make a virtualenv (`pew`, `mkvirtualenv` or `virtualenv .venv && .venv/bin/activate`
 * run `python app.py` it listen on http://localhost:5000
+* you can `pip install -e .` if you want to use cli directly.
+* To init the database, you can use the `init_db` cmd that comes if you run `pip install -e .`

 # Frontend